Ljubljana: Libraries

 The first libraries in Ljubljana were located in monasteries.
 The first public library was the Carniolan Estates' Library, established in 1569 by Primož Trubar.
 In the 17th century, the Jesuit Library collected numerous works, particularly about mathematics.
 In 1707, the Seminary Library was established; it is the first and oldest public scientific library in Slovenia.
-Around 1774, after the dissolution of Jesuits, the Lyceum Library was formed from the remains of the Jesuit Library as well as several monastery libraries.
+Around 1774, after the dissolution of the Jesuits, the Lyceum Library was formed from the remains of the Jesuit Library as well as several monastery libraries.

 Science

 The first society of the leading scientists and public workers in Carniola was the Dismas Fraternity (Latin: Societas Unitorum), formed in Ljubljana in 1688.
 In 1693, the Academia Operosorum Labacensium was founded and lasted with an interruption until the end of the 18th century.
 The next academy in Ljubljana, the Slovenian Academy of Sciences and Arts, was not established until 1938.

 Transport

 Air transport

 Ljubljana Jože Pučnik Airport (ICAO code LJLJ; IATA code LJU), located 26 km northwest of the city, has flights to numerous European destinations.
-Among the companies that fly from there are Air France, Air Serbia, Brussels Airlines, easyJet, Finnair, Lufthansa, Swiss, Wizz Air, Transavia and Turkish Airlines.
 The destinations are mainly European.
 This airport has superseded the original Ljubljana airport, in operation from 1933 until 1963.
 It was located in the Municipality of Polje (nowadays the Moste District), on a plain between Ljubljanica and Sava next to the railroad in Moste.
 There was a military airport in Šiška from 1918 until 1929.